-With the exceptions of Monographs 5 & 9, you are free to download, store, print, and distribute (at no charge) STEDT Monographs for research and academic purposes.
+With the exceptions of Monographs 5 & 9, you are free to download, store, print, and distribute (at no charge and without modification) STEDT Monographs for research and academic purposes.
 Any publication or product which makes use of these monographs must include proper attribution.
 Commercial use of these works is prohibited unless explicit permission has been obtained from STEDT.

 The STEDT Lulu Store is in place to provide a convenient method for obtaining a hardcopy.
 You may also download the monographs and take them to a copy shop yourself, if you prefer.

 If the STEDT Monograph you are interested in is not available for download or purchase, please email STEDT to let us know!

 Inquiries may also be directed to:

 Department of Linguistics